Dean: Sueann Ambron

 Academic Policies for Graduate Students

-As soon as possible after being admitted, students should schedule an appointment with a graduate advisor to discuss general degree requirements, plus determine if any background course work may be required and/or what common body of knowledge courses might be waived for the MS degrees.
+As soon as possible after being admitted, students should schedule an appointment with a graduate advisor to discuss general degree requirements and determine if any background course work may be required and/or what common body of knowledge courses or prerequisites might be waived for the MS degrees.

 The normal course load for full-time graduate students is 9–15 semester hours.
-However, because many students also are pursuing a career, it is possible to attend classes on a part-time basis by enrolling for 3–6 semester hours.
-For financial aid purposes, 6 semester hours of graduate study is considered full time.
+However, because many students are also pursuing a career, it is possible to attend classes on a part-time basis by enrolling in 3–6 semester hours.
+For financial aid purposes, 6 semester hours of graduate study is considered full time during the fall and spring terms and 3 semester hours for the summer term.
 Graduate courses are scheduled primarily in the evening or online to accommodate work schedules.

 Transfer of Credit

-Upon approval of the program director, a maximum of 12 semester hours of graduate business course work may be transferred to the MBA and 9 semester hours for the MS degrees (9 semester hours for each the MBA and MS degree if under a dual program) from another AACSB accredited graduate school of business, if they have been completed within the last five years with a grade of at least B (not B-).
+Upon approval of the program director, a maximum of 12 semester hours of graduate business course work may be transferred to the MBA and 9 semester hours for the MS degrees (9 semester hours for each the MBA and MS degree if under a dual program).
+Courses must have been taken from another AACSB accredited graduate school of business and completed within the last five years with a grade of at least B (not B-).
 No transfer courses will be accepted if they have been used to satisfy degree requirements of a previously awarded degree.
 Graduate business courses taken at other University of Colorado campuses are considered transfer hours and are included in the transfer limit.
 Transfer of quarter hours of graduate business credit may satisfy a course requirement, but may not satisfy the total number of hours requirement.
 One quarter hour equals .667 semester hours.

 Master’s students are required to complete all degree requirements within five years and one semester (seven years and one semester to earn dual MBA/MS or MS/MS degrees, or a PhD).Courses completed outside of these time limits will not be accepted toward the degree without petition.
 Time-limit extensions are given only for external situations that restrict a student’s ability to complete the program in a timely manner.
-If you do not take graduate business courses for more than three semesters, you will need to reapply for admission.
+If you do not take graduate business courses for more than three consecutive semesters, you will need to reapply for admission and meet the admission standards for the application term.

 Grade Point Average Requirements

 A minimum cumulative GPA of 3.0 must be achieved and maintained for courses taken toward a graduate business degree.
-All Downtown Campus graduate business courses are computed in the graduate business GPA.
-Transfer hours and grades from other institutions, including University of Colorado courses taken at the Boulder, Anschutz Medical and Colorado Springs Campuses are not computed in the business GPA, although degree credit may be awarded through a petition process.
+All CU Denver graduate business courses are computed in the graduate business GPA.
+Transfer hours and grades from other institutions, including University of Colorado courses taken at the Boulder, Anschutz Medical Campus, and Colorado Springs Campuses are not computed in the business GPA, although degree credit may be awarded through a petition process.

 Probation and Suspension